Off-Diagonal Ramsey Multiplicity: Concluding Remarks

 \begin{conj} There do not exist graphs $H_1$ and $H_2$ such that $c(H_1,H_2)$ is transcendental. \end{conj}

-Classical (i.e. diagonal) Ramsey multiplicity has also been studied in the multicolour setting~\cite{FoxWigderson22+,Cummings+13,JaggerStovicekThomason96,KralVolecWei22+,Kral+22}.
+Classical (i.e. diagonal) Ramsey multiplicity has also been studied in the multicolour setting~\cite{FoxWigderson23,Cummings+13,JaggerStovicekThomason96,KralVolecWei25,Kral+22}.
 It may be interesting to investigate a generalization of the balanced Ramsey multiplicity constant to $r$-tuples of graphs $(H_1,\dots,H_r)$ in $r$-edge colourings of $K_n$ for large $n$ when $r\geq3$.

 \begin{ack} The authors would like to thank Joseph Hyde and Jae-baek Lee for several enlightening conversations on topics related to the subject of this paper.
 In particular, we thank Joseph for helpful comments on early drafts of this paper which improved the exposition and for an idea which helped us to discover the construction in Proposition~\ref{prop:D,Mupper}.
-The second author thanks Jan Volec for sharing some tips on how to ``round'' matrices to convert computer outputs into rigorous flag algebra proofs.
-In particular, we may not have managed to make the proof of Theorem~\ref{th:D,M} rigorous without this advice. \end{ack}
+The second author thanks Jan Volec for sharing some tips on how to ``round'' matrices to convert computer outputs into rigorous flag algebra proofs. \end{ack}